Unstructured-IO/unstructured/docs/source/platforms/platform_destinations/pinecone.rst

 .. image:: imgs/Destination-Pinecone.png
   :alt: Pinecone Destination Connector

 1. **Access the Create Destination Page**.
-Navigate to the 'Destinations' section within the platform's side navigation menu and click on "New Destination" to initiate the setup of a new destination for your processed data.
+Navigate to the "Destinations" section within the platform's side navigation menu and click on "New Destination" to initiate the setup of a new destination for your processed data.

 2. **Select Destination Type**.
 Select **Pinecone** destination connector from the ``Type`` dropdown menu.